axllent/silverstripe-form-fields/README.md

 See docs for more information.

 - [PhoneNumberField](docs/en/PhoneNumberField.md) - Field for a single phone number (provides `Link()` support) with validation.
 - [NoticeField](docs/en/NoticeField.md) - Add notices into the CMS.
-NoticeFields can be persistent across all tabs and are dismissable.
+NoticeFields can be persistent across all tabs and are dismissible.
 - [URLField](docs/en/URLField.md) - Easily add an validating input field for URLs.
 - [VideoLinkField](docs/en/VideoLinkField.md) - Easy embedding of YouTube & Vimeo video fields in the CMS.